dart-lang/site-www/src/_guides/language/evolution.md

 This new operator works like `>>`, except that it always fills the most significant bits with zeros.

-To learn more about these operators, check out [bitwise and shift operator][].
+To learn more about these operators, check out [bitwise and shift operators][].

-[bitwise and shift operator]: /language/operators#bitwise-and-shift-operators
+[bitwise and shift operators]: /language/operators#bitwise-and-shift-operators

 Dart 2.14 removed some restrictions on type arguments.
 You can pass type arguments to annotations and use a generic function